Methane Gas in SIBO & IBS

-This article will focus on explaining the roles of methane within our body, and how an excess amount of this gas is directly related to not only methane SIBO, but also irritable bowel syndrome with constipation (IBS-C).
+This article will focus on explaining the roles of methane within our body, and how an excessive amount of this gas is directly related to not only methane SIBO but also irritable bowel syndrome with constipation (IBS-C).

 Methane Gas and Methanogens

-There are three main domains of life, of which include: Bacteria, Archaeaand Eukarya.
-While Bacteria and Archaea are entirely made up of microorganisms, Eukarya contains human beings, along with all plants, animals and certain microorganisms such as fungi and protists 1.
+There are three main domains of life, which include: Bacteria, Archaea and Eukarya.
+While Bacteria and Archaea are entirely made up of microorganisms, Eukarya contains human beings, along with all plants, animals, and certain microorganisms such as fungi and protists 1.

 While Bacteria and Archaea are often grouped together under the umbrella term of prokaryotes, Archaea are actually more closely related to humans than Bacteria are.